efrodriguez/stack/README.md

-# Stack - Reducing complexity using React patterns in vanilla JS
+# Stack - Reducing complexity using React patterns in Vanilla JS

-A To-do's list app implemented in JavaScript using functional and React concepts.

 # Setup